senzing-garage/sz-sdk-python-grpc/README.md

 ## Use

-(TODO:)
+The following example shows how to start up a Senzing gRPC server Docker container and access it using the `senzing_grpc` python package.

-1. In a separate window, run Senzing gRPC wiht an internal Sqlite database.
+1. In a separate window, run Senzing gRPC with an internal Sqlite database.

+   **Note:** In this example, `SENZING_TOOLS_DATABASE_URL` specifies a file *inside* the container.
+   Thus it is temporal and will be deleted when the container is killed.
    Example:

     ```console